 The Executive Committee members shall have the following rights and duties.
 This list may be reviewed and revised by the Board of Trustees from time to time.

-- g) The Executive Committee shall have the right to determine rates of admission to performances/functions conducted or sponsored by the association in consultation with Board of Trustees
+E. The Executive Committee shall have the right to determine rates of admission to performances/functions conducted or sponsored by the association in consultation with Board of Trustees

 Section 5.
 Resignation or Removal of Executive Committee Members

 A. Any member of the Executive Committee may resign at any time.

 B. Any or all members of the Executive Committee may be removed at any time with justifiable cause by a majority vote of the general body.
 The cause could include but is not limited to the following:

 C. Abstains from three (3) meetings continuously without sufficient cause